Newfoundland

 Health & Care

 Brush and comb your dog's thick coat regularly.
-You should pay special attention to the ears, chest and elbow area.
-Here the coat of the dogs is very long.
-Ticks or residues of plants such as burrs often get caught on these parts of the body.
-Think also of the paws of your quadruped and remove dirt from the hind legs.
+Pay particular attention to the area around the ears, chest and elbows.
+The dog's coat is very long here.
+Ticks or plant debris such as burrs can easily get stuck here.
+Also think about your four-legged friend's paws and remove dirt from the hind legs.

-Despite the enthusiasm to the water, you should not bathe your dog too often.
-When a thorough cleaning becomes necessary, you should avoid the use of moisturizing bath additives pay attention.
-The breed-typical protective film of the skin is very sensitive in Newfoundlands and should not be destroyed.
-Veterinarians can recommend suitable products for your Newfoundland!
+Despite your dog's enthusiasm for water, you should not bathe him too often.
+If thorough cleaning is necessary, you should use moisturizing bath additives for dogs.
+The protective skin film typical of the breed is very sensitive in Newfoundland dogs and must not be destroyed.
+Vets can recommend suitable products for your Newfoundland!

 Suitable accessories